yuroitaki/tomaru/README.md

 # Tomaru

-Tomaru is an authentic, anonymous and independent hotel review web3 platform, powered by [TLSNotary](https://tlsnotary.org/) and [Semaphore](https://semaphore.pse.dev/).
+Tomaru is an authentic, anonymous and independent hotel review web3 platform, powered by [TLSNotary](https://tlsnotary.org/) and [Semaphore](https://semaphore.pse.dev/) — built as a hackathon idea demo.

 ## Motivation